codio/knowledge/source/instructors/setupcourses/resources/resourcetools/processing-and-p5.rst

   .. image:: /img/process.png
      :alt: p5 example

+..
+Warning:: :ref:`Pair Programming <group-work>` should not be used for Processing/p5 assignments.

 We have a two starter packs available to help you get started:

 1. **Hello Processing/p5 in Codio Starter Pack:** You can find this by either searching for "processing/p5" in the starter pack area or: